 “Hey man, what’s your problem?”
 Now I was starting to get mad.
 I was confused, sweaty, and worst of all, a little hungry.

 “Shhhh!” he hissed, spinning around and glaring at me, before realizing how loud he was and doing an about-face.
 Okay then.
 Guess I’d have to figure this out on my own.
 I contemplated jumping the line but reconsidered once I spotted some pretty mean looking people ahead of me.
 And I don’t mean playground bully mean, some of these people gave off a serial killer-esque vibe that made me hesitant to tap them on the shoulder.
 I huffed out a sigh and shifted on my feet as I realized I would more than likely have to stay in this line.
-Because I had no idea where I was, leaving might not be the best tactical option.
+Since I had no idea where I was, leaving might not be the best tactical option.

 For what felt like five days but was probably around an hour, the line inched painstakingly slow towards what I could eventually make out was a booth of sorts.
 There was a woman stationed there who appeared to be stamping a set of documents, after which a guard would lead the person in front of her into one of three rooms.
 I say led, but in some cases people had to be dragged in, accompanied by lots of wailing and thrashing.
 This scene did not bode well for my nerves.
 As I got closer and closer to the front, my mind began to race.
 What day was it?
 Why couldn’t I remember what I had just been doing?
 Did anyone notice I was missing?
 Probably not.
-The only person who would notice I was gone was my dad, and even then it would only be once he’d barged into the house yelling for dinner and find nothing.
+The only person who would notice I was gone was my dad, and even then it would only be once he’d barged into the house yelling for dinner and found nothing.
 If I was lucky, I could be done with this in time to pick up McDonald’s.
 If not…well.

 “Next!”
 The voice of the lady at the front pulled me out of my thoughts, and I realized I had arrived at the front.